lyteabovenyte/stream-processing-application/main/streams/src/main/java/LyteAboveNyte/KTable/README.md

 # KTable API

-Chapter 8 covers the `KTable` API in Kafka Streams.
+thid dir covers the `KTable` API in Kafka Streams.

 * [KTableAggregationExample](KTableAggregationExample.java) An example of an aggregation with a `KTable`
 * [KTableCountExample](KTableCountExample.java) Example of performing a count in the `KTable` API